-It was reported in 2019 that 600,000 tonnes of plastic are being dumped by 22 countries in the Mediterranean Sea every year, and the situation is even more alarming at global level, with 8 million tonnes ending up in the sea each year.
+La Tribune reported on 7th June 2019 that 600,000 tonnes of plastic are being dumped by 22 countries in the Mediterranean Sea every year, and the situation is even more alarming at global level, with 8 million tonnes ending up in the sea each year.
 This plastic will rapidly fragment into microplastics which can lie or float around for many decades, and banning peripheral items like drinking straws, cotton buds, and microplastics in cosmetics, is not going to solve the problem.
 A substantial amount of plastic will continue to get into the open environment from which it cannot realistically be collected, and it is this fraction of plastic waste for which most governments have no answer.